snetty/hosts/readme.md

 #### Setup

+1. Clone from github ``git clone https://github.com/snetty/hosts.git``
-1. Make the script executable ``chmod +x ~/path/hosts``
+2. Make the script executable ``chmod +x ~/path/hosts``
-2. Add the start/default part of your current /etc/hosts file to hosts.origin, it will probably look something like this:
+3. Add the start/default part of your current /etc/hosts file to hosts.origin, it will probably look something like this:

     ```#
     # Host Database